dotlang/language/Enhancements.md

 for crypto or network code we may really need to work with a 16 bit data block, but this can be done via a simulator class. also when working with other systems (C code, databases, web-service API, ...) we may need these types.

-? - remove `void` keyword. return `this` if you dont have anything to return. if there is no `return` statement, function will return `this`, so code doesn't get messy. but return type must be specified. user can write `~` to indicate return type is same as the class.
+Y - remove `void` keyword. return `this` if you dont have anything to return. if there is no `return` statement, function will return `this`, so code doesn't get messy. but return type must be specified. user can write `~` to indicate return type is same as the class.
 `~ new() := $();`